-Adopted February 19, 2020 1103 New development: For new, nonlinear developments that create 10,000 square feet or i.
-1104 more of new impervious surface on sites without restrictions, the post-construction 1105 stormwater runoff volume retained on-site shall be equivalent to 1.0 inch of runoff from 1106 new and/or reconstructed impervious surfaces.
-Redevelopment: Nonlinear redevelopment projects on sites without restrictions that 1107 ii.
-1108 create 10,000 square feet or more of new and/or fully reconstructed impervious surfaces 1109 shall capture and retain on-site 1.1 inches of runoff from the new and/or fully reconstructed impervious surfaces.
-1110 1111 iii.
-Linear projects: Linear projects on sites without restrictions that create 10,000 square feet 1112 or greater of new and/or fully reconstructed impervious surfaces shall capture and retain 1113 the larger of the following: 1114 a.
-0.55 inch of runoff from the new and fully reconstructed impervious surfaces 1115 b.
-1.1 inches of runoff from the net increase in impervious area 1116 To the maximum extent practicable, volume control shall be fully met on site.
-Site conditions may make 1117 infiltration undesirable or impossible.
-The owner must make soil corrections and/or investigate other 1118 locations on the site for feasible infiltration locations.
-Infiltration of stormwater must avoid areas of 1119 contaminated soil.
-1120 C. Infiltration practices are not allowed in the following areas: 1121 i.
-Areas that receive discharges from vehicle fueling and maintenance facilities 1122 ii.
-Areas with less than three (3) feet of separation distance from the bottom of the 1123 infiltration system to the elevation of the seasonally saturated soils or the top of bedrock 1124 iii.
-Areas that receive discharges from industrial facilities that are not authorized to infiltrate 1125 industrial stormwater under an NPDES/SDS Industrial Stormwater Permit issued by the 1126 MPCA 1127 Areas where infiltrating stormwater will mobilize high levels of contaminants in soil or iv.
-1128 groundwater 1129 Areas of predominately Hydrologic Soil Group D (clay) soils, unless allowed by an LGU v.
-1130 with a current NPDES/SDS Municipal Separate Storm Sewer Systems (MS4) permit 1131 vi.
-Areas within 1,000 feet up gradient or 100 feet down gradient of active karst features, 1132 unless allowed by an LGU with a current MS4 permit 1133 vii.
-Areas within a Drinking Water Supply Management Area (DWSMA), as defined in 1134 Minnesota Administrative Rules 4720.5100, subpart 13., unless allowed by an LGU with 1135 a current MS4 permit 1136 viii.
-Areas where soil infiltration rates are more than 8.3 inches per hour, unless soils are 1137 amended to slow the infiltration rate below 8.3 inches per hour or as allowed by an LGU 1138 with a current MS4 permit 1139 Areas within the LMRWD-District Steep Slopes Overlay District (See Rule F) ix.
+- B. HVRA: Projects that create new impervious areas greater than 10,000 square feet in an HVRA Overlay District have the following volume requirements: - i.
+New development: For new, nonlinear developments that create 10,000 square feet or more of new impervious surface on sites without restrictions, the post-construction stormwater runoff volume retained on-site shall be equivalent to 1.0 inch of runoff from new and/or reconstructed impervious surfaces. - ii.
+Redevelopment: Nonlinear redevelopment projects on sites without restrictions that create 10,000 square feet or more of new and/or fully reconstructed impervious surfaces shall capture and retain on-site 1.1 inches of runoff from the new and/or fully reconstructed impervious surfaces. - iii.
+Linear projects: Linear projects on sites without restrictions that create 10,000 square feet or greater of new and/or fully reconstructed impervious surfaces shall capture and retain the larger of the following: - a.
+0.55 inch of runoff from the new and fully reconstructed impervious surfaces - b.
+1.1 inches of runoff from the net increase in impervious area

+To the maximum extent practicable, volume control shall be fully met on-site.
+Site conditions may make infiltration undesirable or impossible.
+The owner must make soil corrections and/or investigate other locations on the site for feasible infiltration locations.
+Infiltration of stormwater must avoid areas of contaminated soil.

+- C. Infiltration practices are not allowed in the following areas: - i.
+Areas that receive discharges from vehicle fueling and maintenance facilities - ii.
+Areas with less than three (3) feet of separation distance from the bottom of the infiltration system to the elevation of the seasonally saturated soils or the top of bedrock - iii.
+Areas that receive discharges from industrial facilities that are not authorized to infiltrate industrial stormwater under an NPDES/SDS Industrial Stormwater Permit issued by the MPCA - Areas where infiltrating stormwater will mobilize high levels of contaminants in soil or iv. groundwater - Areas of predominately Hydrologic Soil Group D (clay) soils, unless allowed by an LGU v. with a current NPDES/SDS Municipal Separate Storm Sewer Systems (MS4) permit - Areas within 1,000 feet up gradient or 100 feet down gradient of active karst features, vi. unless allowed by an LGU with a current MS4 permit

+- vii.
+Areas within a Drinking Water Supply Management Area (DWSMA), as defined in Minnesota Administrative Rules 4720.5100, subpart 13., unless allowed by an LGU with a current MS4 permit - viii.
+Areas where soil infiltration rates are more than 8.3 inches per hour, unless soils are amended to slow the infiltration rate below 8.3 inches per hour or as allowed by an LGU with a current MS4 permit - ix.
+Areas within the LMRWD District Steep Slopes Overlay District (See Rule F)